 This light, delicious Thai Shrimp Salad combines spicy grilled shrimp, fresh edamame, crunchy almonds, and crispy wonton strips under an amazing Sweet & Spicy Peanut Sauce and a light, bright Chili-lime Vinaigrette.
 On the table in less that 30 minutes!

-Our Spicy Thai Shrimp Salad (inspired by Applebee's seasonal salad of the same name) makes a wonderfully satisfying meal that can be ready to serve in less than 30 minutes!
-Not only is our Thai Shrimp Salad deliciously satisfying, but it's also a great pick if you're trying to eat light and healthy.
+This Spicy Thai Shrimp Salad (inspired by an Applebee's seasonal salad of the same name) is a fresh, satisfying meal.
+It's perfect for a summer lunch or dinner, and a great pick if you're trying to eat light and healthy.

-There are four basic components to this salad.
-Each part is super-easy to throw together, and the chili-lime and peanut sauces can even be made ahead of time.
+There are four basic components to this Thai shrimp salad.
+Each element is simple to put together, and the chili-lime sauce and peanut sauce can even be made ahead of time.

 - Salad Base